 External requests are too slow, what to do?

-- reduce their number urgently (internal caching is more than ever your friend).
+- reduce their number urgently (internal caching is your friend more than ever).

 - try to parallelize them.

-- check how fast the other server responds and if it is hosted on another continent.
+- check how fast the other server responds and whether it is hosted on another continent.

 - if it is a “writing” request, send it to a locally installed queuing service such as RabbitMQ, and build a small app to handle the transfer asynchronously.